ungerts/quarkus-jib-plugin/README.md

 Tar file should be available at ```build/quarkus-jib.tar```.

-Build container image an write the image to local Docker repository.
+Build container image and write the image to local Docker repository.

 On Windows: